Cal-Ell/AutomatedTestSuiteNEX/README.md

   3. Set Environment PATH variable to msedgedriver.exe directory (should create a folder in C driver named WebDrivers)
  ### Install packages
   1. Navigate to virtual environment
-  2. Enter in venv terminal: pip install -r C:\Misc\requirements.txt (can also install through cmd if preferred)
+  2. Enter in venv terminal: pip install -r .\Misc\requirements.txt (can also install through cmd if preferred)

 ## Package Details